Compressive strength: Microcracking

-It is important to emphasize that the growth of microcracks is not the growth of the original crack/imperfection.
+The growth of microcracks is not the growth of the original crack or imperfection.
 The cracks that nucleate do so perpendicular to the original crack and are known as secondary cracks.
 The figure below emphasizes this point for wingtip cracks.

 These secondary cracks can grow to as long as 10-15 times the length of the original cracks in simple (uniaxial) compression.
 However, if a transverse compressive load is applied.
 The growth is limited to a few integer multiples of the original crack's length.

 Shear bands

 If the sample size is large enough such that the worse defect's secondary cracks cannot grow large enough to break the sample, other defects within the sample will begin to grow secondary cracks as well.
 This will occur homogeneously over the entire sample.
 These micro-cracks form an echelon that can form an “intrinsic” fracture behavior, the nucleus of a shear fault instability.
 Shown right:

 Eventually this leads the material deforming non-homogeneously.
 That is the strain caused by the material will no longer vary linearly with the load.
 Creating localized shear bands on which the material will fail according to deformation theory.
 “The onset of localized banding does not necessarily constitute final failure of a material element, but it presumably is at least the beginning of the primary failure process under compressive loading.”